 All computing careers have a foundation in math, including cybersecurity.
 Any time you run penetration tests to get ahead of hackers or compile data reports to identify threats, your system is crunching numbers.

 As a real-world cybersecurity professional, you need to know how to use those systems.
 You rarely need to know what’s going on under the hood.

 Compared to other information systems careers, cybersecurity doesn’t go as deeply into theory.
 That’s good news for the math-averse, because it means you only need a basic grasp of a few relatively simple mathematical concepts.

-Fortunately, those concepts are covered in most basic computer science courses, which experts recommend for cybersecurity hopefuls without prior tech experience.
+Fortunately, those concepts are covered in most basic computer science courses and cybersecurity boot camps, which experts recommend for cybersecurity hopefuls without prior tech experience.

 “You need to understand programming to understand the vulnerabilities we leave behind us,” says Aspen Olmsted, faculty member for edX’s Introduction to Databases MicroBachelors program.
 “You need to understand the operating system to understand how the host in the machine has vulnerabilities.
 You need to understand networking and how we transmit data and the vulnerabilities there.
 It’s really a critical part going into cybersecurity.”

 You can learn the necessary applied math in degree programs or stand-alone courses.

 What Kind of Math is Used in Cybersecurity?